Springfield To Appoint Mayor

 Springfield’s policing drew national attention this week, with the story of the SPD shooting and killing a Stacy Kenny, who was diagnosed with paranoid schizophrenia, appearing as the lead incident in a story on police shooting mentally ill people in small and mid-sized areas in The Washington Post.

-If appointed by the majority of council, the appointee’s mayoral term would begin January 2021 and run for two years.
+The majority of council must agree to appoint a mayor.
+But the councilors will discuss the appointment of a mayor for two terms — one that ends in December and the following term that begins in January.
 And unless Moore is appointed, promoting a councilor to mayor means appointing a new Springfield councilor.

 Springfield City Council is 7 pm Monday, Oct.
 19. To access the agenda packet, visit here; to watch the meeting, visit here.